mohit065/VR_Project2_MohitNaik_IMT2022076/readme.md

 📂scripts
 ```

-Ensure you have `python 3.10`.
+Ensure you have `python 3.9` or above.
 To install required libraries, run

 ```none
 pip install -r requirements.txt